airyrooms/maleo.js/packages/Maleo.js/README.md

 ## Component Lifecycle

-Maleo.js added a new component lifecycle hook called `getInitialProps`, this function is called during Server Side Rendering (SSR).
+Maleo.js added a new component lifecycle hook called `getInitialProps`, this function is called during Server Side Rendering (SSR) and during route changes on Client Side Rendering (CSR).

 This is useful especially for SEO purposes.